 Welcome to my Summer Learning Series!
 I have created and collected learning activities to share with you that you can do right at home with your children to keep them engaged and learning over the summer.
-I am kicking off summer with Memorial Day!
+It's time to kick off summer with Memorial Day!

 I decided to start this series after reading a Scholastic News article with my third graders last week.
 The article was in the third grade Scholastic News May 15, 2017 edition Beating the Heat (http://sni.scholastic.com/SN3).
 It asked students to take a poll on if they thought homework should be assigned over the summer.
 Of course most said no, but their reasons were what filled me with joy.
 They said this is their time to learn what we do not learn in school- swimming, cooking, fishing, hiking, dance, riding a bike, ect.
 Kids do not want to stop learning and it is up to us to engage them!